amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

   }
 {% endcodeblock %}

 We add an edge from the source vertex to the destination.
-If we have an undirected graph, then we also add from target node to source since it's bidirectional.
+If we have an undirected graph, we also add from target node to source since it's bidirectional.

 > The runtime of adding an edge from a graph adjacency list is: *O(1)*